 Officers should establish an evaluation panel for the assessment of any Technical Questions at shortlisting and/or Invitation to Tender stages.
-Each element of the evaluation may have its own panel, provided that all of the responses to each Technical Question are evaluated by the same panel members.
+Each element of the evaluation may have its own panel, if all the responses to each Technical Question are evaluated by the same panel members.

 The panel should have at least two members of staff.
-The Procurement Officer should act as a moderator and may also take part in the evaluation.
+The Head of Financial Services should act as a moderator and may also take part in the evaluation.